-- Safety messages will alert you to potential hazards, advise to reduce the chance of injury, and let you know what can happen if the instructions are not followed. - If the supply cord is damaged, it must be replaced by the manufacturer, its service agent or similarly qualified persons in order to avoid a hazard. - This appliance is not intended for use by persons (including children) with reduced physical, sensory or mental capabilities, or individuals who lack experience and knowledge for the safe operation and maintenance.
-All operators must receive instruction for use and maintenance of the appliance by a person responsible for their safety who understand the potential hazards. - Children should be supervised to ensure that they do not play with the appliance. - Cleaning and user maintenance shall not be performed by individuals without knowledge of the operating system and the potential hazards involved. - Extension cords should not be used with this appliance and the cord should be out of reach of children. - Do not store explosive substances such as aerosol cans with a flammable propellant in this appliance.
+All safety messages will alert you to what the potential hazard is, tell you how to reduce the chance of injury, and let you know what can happen if the instructions are not followed.

+If the supply cord is damaged, it must be replaced by the manufacturer, its service agent or similarly qualified persons in order to avoid a hazard.

+This appliance is not intended for use by persons (including children) with reduced physical, sensory or mental capabilities, or lack of experience and knowledge, unless they have been given supervision or instruction concerning use of the appliance by a person responsible for their safety.

+Children should be supervised to ensure that they do not play with the appliance.

+This appliance can be used by children aged from 8 years and above and persons with reduced physical sensory or mental capabilities or lack of experience and knowledge if they have been given supervision or instruction concerning use of the appliance in a safe way and understand the hazards involved.
+Children shall not play with the appliance.
+Cleaning and user maintenance shall not be made by children without supervision.

+Keep the appliance and its cord out of reach of children less than 8 years.

+Do not store explosive substances such as aerosol cans with a flammable propellant in this appliance.